Information for all students

-We will be using a combination of both, where this is in line with the most up-to-date Government guidance.
-For each module you study, there will be a weekly menu of online activities, e.g. recorded lectures to watch and comment on, or directed reading to annotate.
-There will also be live online presentations, collaborative work and discussions.
-These online activities will be supplemented with carefully-selected small group sessions in person and on campus where this is in line with the most up-to-date Government guidance, such as practical classes, laboratory classes, workshops and tutorials.
-These will be designed to enable social distancing and you can read more about returning to campus safely here.
+We are using a combination of both, where this is in line with the most up-to-date Government guidance.
+For each module you study, there is a weekly menu of online activities, e.g. recorded lectures to watch and comment on, or directed reading to annotate.
+There are also live online presentations, collaborative work and discussions.
+These online activities are supplemented with carefully-selected small group sessions in person and on campus where this is in line with the most up-to-date Government guidance, such as practical classes, laboratory classes, workshops and tutorials.
+These are designed to enable social distancing and you can read more about coming onto campus safely here.

-Please rest assured that there will be lots of opportunities to check-in with other students and your tutors to build up a strong sense of belonging and community - you are part of the Keele community wherever you are.
+Please rest assured that there are lots of opportunities to check-in with other students and your tutors to build up a strong sense of belonging and community - you are part of the Keele community wherever you are.
 You will still be able to study effectively if further restrictions are placed on campus activity – and as things open up, we will add more campus-based learning activities when it is safe to do so.